How to Spot a Melanoma

 “E” stands for evolving.
 If a mole is changing or growing, it could be a sign of melanoma.
 If it starts to change in size, elevation, or color, it should be evaluated.
 If it starts to itch, hurt, or bleed, get it checked out.

-Bottom line—know your skin, be aware of your moles, and see your dermatologist if your moles demonstrate one or more of the ABCDE’s of melanoma.
+Bottom line—know your skin, be aware of your moles, and immediately schedule an appointment with one of the providers at Central Texas Dermatology if your moles demonstrate one or more of the ABCDE’s of melanoma: 512-327-7779.